0xcire/Propel-CRM/README.md

 - Also had trouble initially wrapping my head around SQL aggregate functions when creating the analytics view

+- API testing strategy & openAPI

+  - while not a replacement, currently using Supertest as a way to test & "document" api functionality
+  - could look to refactor backend with Tsoa, Nest, Deepkit, etc to generate openAPI docs in the future
+    - an example of me doing so with Tsoa can be seen [here](https://github.com/0xcire/sentinel-vacation-rentals)
+  - these tests do not run in CI, they run in husky pre-push

 - e2e testing strategy

   - hesitancy on exactly how to run tests in CI